 In this day-long retreat, you will discover how to emerge from a sense of unworthiness and self-blame so you can heal the relationship with yourself.
-Through the practices of mindful and loving awareness, self-compassion, self-forgiveness and gratitude you will learn how to transform habits of self-limitation into making friends with yourself.
+Through the practices of mindful and loving awareness, self-compassion, self-forgiveness, and gratitude, you will learn how to transform habits of self-limitation into making friends with yourself.
 Doing so will allow you to feel grounded and strong even in these uncertain times.
-When you set yourself free at last you will be able to participate courageously and creatively in our world.
+When you set yourself free at last you will be able to participate courageously and creatively in the world.
 Developing a deep sense of friendship with yourself will allow you to feel loving and connected as well as meaningfully engaged with others and our world.

 The following is the Self-Compassion Inventory we will be using during the day: